 We collect the information to enable us to fulfill our contractual obligations.
 Information will be collected during the implementation phase of the project.
 As you are the data controller you control the information on your platform at all times.
 From time to time we may fulfill a request from you to assist in the uploading of data.
 During these times we will take instruction from you on how we receive the information for uploading.

 We will never share your information with third parties, unless required to fulfil our contractual obligation.

 Where information may be held

-Please contact Sebastian Francis at email@example.com or on (0113) 320 0346 if you would like to correct or request access to information that we hold relating to you or if you have any questions about this notice.
+Please contact Sebastian Francis at email@example.com or on (0113) 320 0346.
+If you would like to correct or request access to information that we hold relating to you or if you have any questions about this notice.
 You also have the right to ask Sebastian Francis for some but not all of the information we hold and process to be erased (the ‘right to be forgotten’) in certain circumstances.

 Keeping your personal information secure

-We have appropriate security measures in place to prevent personal information from being accidentally lost, or used or accessed in an unauthorised way.
-We limit access to your personal information to those who have a genuine business need to know it.
-Those processing your information will do so only in an authorised manner and are subject to a duty of confidentiality.
+We have appropriate security measures in place to prevent personal information from being accidentally lost, used or accessed in an unauthorised way and limit access to your personal information to those who have a genuine business need.
+We are undergoing accreditation to ISO 27001 Information Security Management Systems to demonstrate our commitment to the security of your information.